haoel/downsampling/README.md

 ## Background

-While monitoring the online system, there are so many metrics's time series data could be store into the Elasticsearch for analysis.
-When the time passed, the histrical data is not very effective, and it could impact the system performance and the cost.
+While monitoring the online system, there could be so many metrics' time series data will be stored into the Elasticsearch or NoSQL databaser for analysis.
+When the time passed, storing every piece of the histrical data is not very effective way, and ithose huge data could impact the analysis performance and the cost of storage.

-However, remove the histrical data some time is not a option, but we can compressing them.
+One of solution just simply delete the aged histrical data(e.g. only keep the latest 6 months data), but there is a solution we can compressing those data to small size with good resolution.

-Here is an demo shows how to downsamping the time series data from 7500 points to 500 points.
+Here is a demo shows how to downsamping the time series data from 7500 points to 500 points.

 ## Acknowledgement

 - All of the algorthims are based on Sveinn Steinarsson's 2013 paper [Downsampling Time Series for Visual Representation]( https://skemman.is/bitstream/1946/15343/3/SS_MSthesis.pdf)

-- The implmentation is base on [Ján Jakub Naništa's implementation by Typescript](https://github.com/janjakubnanista/downsample)
+- This implmentation refers to Ján Jakub Naništa's [implementation by Typescript](https://github.com/janjakubnanista/downsample)

 - The test data I borrow from one of python implmentation which is [here](https://github.com/devoxi/lttb-py/)